 And while optimism is linked to happiness, they are also quite distinct.
 “Happiness is an emotion, a feeling of contentment,” Dr Law adds.
 “You could still feel happy with a closed mindset, albeit a lot less than someone with a positive mindset.”

-However you define it, being optimistic is important because of the raft of benefits for our wellbeing.
+However you define it, igniting gratitude and being optimistic is important because of the raft of benefits for our wellbeing.
 “There is lots of research out there that shows the more optimistic you are the better your health outcomes,” says Dr Law.
 Several studies have shown that optimists are more likely to enjoy better physical health than pessimists, including a 50% lower risk of cardiovascular disease and greater cancer survival rates.
 Other studies showed that optimists going through breast cancer treatments experienced a higher quality of life.

 But just because something is good for you, doesn’t mean you can always tap into it.
 “At times, life can feel like one big challenging moment, and it can be hard to remain optimistic,” acknowledges Carly Rowena, personal trainer, author and influencer.

 But now the good news.
-Even if you don’t feel naturally sunny at the moment, experts say even the most defeatist brains can be rewired to seek out optimism.
+Even if you don’t feel naturally sunny at the moment, experts say even the most defeatist brains can be rewired to seek out optimism and gratitude.
 “We know from positive psychology research that it is possible to change our mindset,” says Dr Law.
 “It will take time and patience and you have to approach it with compassion – remember you are retraining your brain to go somewhere different than the place it normally wants to jump to.”

 Heneghan knows from experience that you can train your brain.
 She had been living with depression and anxiety for years, suffering from panic attacks and even being hospitalised due to stress.
 But after life coaching “opened my eyes to what my reality could look like,” she has learned techniques to help her enjoy the brighter side of life.
 “Through coaching, I was taught about mindfulness, which has been a huge factor in helping me come off anxiety medication.
 I now feel a general level of contentment every day,” she says.